hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 My first solution was to introduce a "skip to next section" anchor element that would be focused prior to entering the project list.
 It's similar to [skip navigation links](https://www.a11ymatters.com/pattern/skip-link/), a common pattern for keyboard navigation and screen readers that allow us to jump directly to the site's main content area.

 While inactive, this anchor element is visually hidden on the page.
 Once focused, the link appears on screen.
-We can then press the `enter` key and skip over these projects to the next page section based on the hash id set in the `href` attribute.
+We can then press the `enter` key and skip over these projects to the next page section containing the `id` used in the `href` attribute.

 Using `shift + tab` to navigate back up the page will surface the same issue in reverse.
 At this point, I debated appending a skip link to the end of the project list.
 Doing so would lead to something like this: